isomerpages/govtech-corp/_about-us/Our Achievements/Our KPIs.md

 Survey on Satisfaction with Government Digital Services (Business) in 2023.&nbsp;</p>
 <p>The survey was conducted from October 2023 to February 2024, for the reporting
 period of 2023.
 The survey also helped to identify areas for improvement.&nbsp;</p>
-<p>About 1500 respondents were surveyed, comprising representatives of the
-total demographic population.
-Data collection was done via face-to-face interviews.</p>
 <p>1,370 company respondents were surveyed and the sample was representative
 across business classification, company type, and company size.
 Data collection was done through telephone interviews.</p>